 The NEC was developed to offer an improvement on traditional forms of contracts.
-The strengths of the NEC can be summarised as follows:
+The strengths of the NEC can be summarised as following:

-- Flexibility the NEC Professional Services Contract (PSC) can be applied to a 'design only' contract.
-The NEC Engineering Construction Contract (ECC) can be applied to all engineering disciplines and includes the option for contractor design with a variety of options for financial arrangements for arranging for payment to the Contractor. - Clarity and simplicity the NEC uses words that are commonly used.
+- Flexibility the NEC Professional Services Contract (PSC) can be applied to a 'design only' contract. the NEC Engineering Construction Contract (ECC) can be applied to all engineering disciplines and includes the option for Contractor design with a variety of options for financial arrangements for arranging for payment to the Contractor. - Clarity and simplicity the NEC uses words that are commonly used.
 It reduces the number of clauses compared with other forms of contract.
-It uses shorter sentences and does not cross reference clauses. - Stimulus to good management the concept of the ECC is that its implementation contributes to the effective management of the work.
-It promotes cooperative management of the interactions between the parties and can reduce the risks for all parties that are inherent in the work. - Sub-contracts the ECC has been designed so that works can be sub-contracted and provides separate contracts for construction and design services. - Nominated sub-contractors the ECC precludes nominated sub-contractors to eliminate the clouding of responsibility that the process of nomination causes.
-This approach reduces disputes and strengthens the motivation for the parties to manage their activities. - Financial control both the PSC and the ECC use the activity schedule or bill of quantities as a mechanism for payment to the contractor for works done. - Cost certainty.
+It uses shorter sentences and does not cross reference clauses. - Stimulus to good management the concept of the ECC is that its implementation contributes to the effective management of the Work.
+It promotes cooperative management of the interactions between the parties and can reduce the risks for all parties that are inherent in the work. - Subcontracts the ECC has been designed so that works can be sub-contracted and provides separate contracts for construction and design services. - Nominated subcontractors the ECC precludes nominated subcontractors to eliminate the clouding of responsibility that the process of nomination causes.
+This approach reduces disputes and strengthens the motivation for the parties to manage their activities. - Financial Control both the PSC and the ECC use the activity schedule or bill of quantities as a mechanism for payment to the Contractor for works done and cost certainty.